Kai Islands

-These two entities, with their administrative capitals, are listed below with their areas and their populations at the 2010 Census and the 2020 Census:

 Geography

 The Kai Islands are a part of the Wallacea, the group of Indonesian islands that are separated by deep water from both the Asian and Australian continental shelves, and were never linked to either continent.
 As a result, the Kai Islands have few native mammals and are a part of the Banda Sea Islands moist deciduous forests ecoregion.
 Kai Besar in particular is mountainous and densely forested.
 Kai is famous for the beauty of its beaches, notably in Pasir Panjang.

 The indigenous inhabitants call the islands Nuhu Evav (Evav Islands) or Tanat Evav (Evav Land), but they are known as Kai to people from neighboring islands.
 The islands are on the edge of the Banda Sea, south of the Bird's Head Peninsula of New Guinea, west of the Aru Islands, and northeast of the Tanimbar Islands.

 The Kai islands are made up of numerous islands, including: